Ottawa Community Housing (OCH) Board Chair

 I am proud of the transformation we have begun at OCH.
-A few years ago we embarked on developing a robust set of strategies, policies and workforce modernization to be Canada’s best public housing organization.
-We will continue to modernize to ensure our services are focused on the tenant experience (from material standards, to lease signing, to move in, to tenant support, to repairs).
-All groups at OCH are now aligned to ensure the organization delivers a high quality service, which you would expect from a good landlord.
+A few years ago, we embarked on developing a robust set of strategies, policies and workforce modernization to be Canada’s best public housing organization.
+We will continue to modernize to ensure our services are focused on the tenant experience (from strong tenant engagement, coordinate and timely move in, modern tenant support, to quality and timely building and unit repairs).
+All groups at OCH are now aligned to ensure the organization delivers a high-quality service, which you would expect from a good landlord.

-Since the average age of our buildings is 50 years, it was important for the board to implement strategies to invest in the building portfolio.
+Since the average age of our buildings is 50 years, it was important for the Board to implement strategies to invest in the building portfolio.
 We did that by adopting the Dynamic Portfolio Management Framework.
-This framework allowed OCH management to see the real development, redevelopment and partnership with the housing sector, and the potential to build better/ greener units.
-In addition, it will serve to rejuvenate our buildings by building more units and offering mixed-income and mixed-use environments.
+This framework allowed OCH management to see grand with development and redevelopment objectives, partnership with the housing sector, and the best and responsible new housing standards: building better and greener buildings.
+In addition, it will serve to rejuvenate our buildings by building more units and offering mixed-income and mixed-use environments across all communities in Ottawa.

-I am proud of the work OCH does to support the City of Ottawa, tenants and all communities.
-We are a 24 hours, 7 days a week, 365 days a year organization, and we are proud of our role in ensuring residents can have an affordable home in Ottawa.
+I am proud of OCH’s work to support the City of Ottawa, tenants and all communities.
+We are a 24 hours, seven days a week, 365 days a year organization, and we are proud of our role in ensuring residents can have an affordable home in Ottawa.